Bersant Celina

-Bersant Celina (born 9 September 1996) is a Kosovan professional footballer who plays as an attacking midfielder for Swedish club AIK and the Kosovo national team.
+Bersant Celina (born 9 September 1996) is a Kosovan professional footballer who plays as an attacking midfielder or wide midfielder for Saudi Pro League club Al-Ettifaq and the Kosovo national team.

 He began his professional career with Manchester City, having previously been with the youth system at Strømsgodset.
 He made his senior debut for Manchester City in 2016, going on to have loan spells at Twente and Ipswich Town during his time at the club.
 He signed for Swansea City in 2018.
 He spent two seasons at Swansea before joining French side Dijon in 2020.

 Born in FR Yugoslavia, Celina was raised in Norway.
 After representing both Norway and Kosovo at youth level, he made his senior international debut for the Kosovo national team in 2014.

 Club career

 Early career

 Celina grew up in Drammen, Norway, where he moved to as a refugee, with his family, at the age of two after leaving his native Kosovo to escape the ongoing war in the country.
 He started his youth career at Strømsgodset in Norway.